Manta-Network/docs/docs/Calamari/Node Operators/join_network.md

 my_node_ws_port=9944
 my_db_path=/path/to/my/db

-# common for all nodes
+# common for all nodes, you should have those files from the previous section
 relay_chain_spec_file=/full/path/to/rococo.json
 para_chain_binary=/full/path/to/calamari-pc